atenearesearchgroup/QCBalgorithm/README.md

     * Change the property 'recordsQuery' to select an α value.

-    * Set the property 'incremental' to 'true' to test the _Inc_ architecture.
-Otherwise, to test the _NInc_ architecture, set this property to 'false'.
+    * Set the property 'incremental' to 'true' to test the _SubG_ architecture.
+Otherwise, to test the _CG_ architecture, set this property to 'false'.

  2. Once the configuration is selected, set the Java memory heap to 10G and  run the file _\<CaseStudy\>IncApp.java_.